shabda/tweet-signer/README.md

 Spec:
 -----

-* Add a link to your profile bio ending with '.key' which should be valid public key.
+* Add a link to your profile bio ending with '.keys' which should be a valid public key.

+* In case .keys contains multiple keys, the first key will be used.

 * A tweet which needs verification must contain exactly image attachment which should be the signature of the tweet as a QR code.